HomeEducationBachelor

 3-year educationEnglish

-During the programme, you gain knowledge about embedded systems and about computers and programming, and you learn about signal processing, instrumentation, automation and about mechatronics and robots.
-In addition to knowledge about how to develop systems, you also learn how to test and validate systems to ensure that they work as intended.
+During the programme, you will gain knowledge about embedded systems and about computers and programming, and you will learn about signal processing, instrumentation, automation as well as mechatronics and robots.
+Besides knowledge about how to develop systems, you will also learn how to test and validate systems to ensure that they work as intended.

 Academic content

-The Bachelor's programme in Applied Industrial Electronics is wide ranging within the electronics, IT and power electronics areas.
-In the initial semesters, you learn about basic electronic systems, and towards the end of the programme you work with more specialised topics such as industrial electronics, robotics, artificial intelligence and mechatronics.
+The Bachelor's programme in Applied Industrial Electronics is wide ranging within electronics, IT and power electronics.
+During the initial semesters, you will learn about basic electronic systems, and towards the end of the programme you will work on more specialised topics such as industrial electronics, robotics, artificial intelligence and mechatronics.

 You must accept the following cookie categories in order to view the content: Statistical